Tequila, the well-known Mexican spirit, has been around for centuries, which is plenty of time for a few good tall tales to surface.

 2015: Bartending’s Love Affair with Agave

 From the humble pulque to today’s craft tequilas, bartenders around the world are taming the humble agave nectar into more than simple Margaritas and Tequila Sunrises.
 In 2009, Phil Ward opened Mayahuel, celebrating the current state of fantastic tequila and mezcal available in the U.S. (the name was inspired by the Aztec god, who birthed 400 drunken rabbit babies).
 The bar helped popularize tequila-fying classic cocktails like the Oaxaca Old Fashioned.
-Since then, multiple noteworthy bars across the country have arrived, including Masa Azul in Chicago and 400 Rabbits in Austin, Texas.
+Since then, multiple noteworthy bars across the country have arrived, including 400 Rabbits in Austin, Texas.
 Most recently, Ivy Mix, who was named the Best American Bartender at this year’s Tales of the Cocktail, opened Leyenda, a Mexican-inspired watering hole serving tequila cocktails that would make the Olmecs raise a glass in wonderment.